Skip to main content

-Guardrail-driven agents optimise Google Ads, Meta, and paid search in real time — budget allocation, bid management, and performance decisions made continuously, not weekly.
+Guardrail-driven AI agents manage your Google Ads, Meta, and paid search in real time — budget allocation, bid management, and performance decisions made continuously, inside the constraints your team sets.
+This pillar covers how it works, what you control, and where to go deeper.

 Guardrail setup — what you control